Grigory Rodchenkov: Doping investigation in 2011

 In 2011, Russian authorities opened an investigation against Rodchenkov's sister, champion runner Marina Rodchenkova, for buying and possessing banned drugs that she admitted she had intended to supply to athletes.
 Rodchenkov was also arrested in relation to this investigation and questioned on suspicion of sourcing and selling banned drugs.
 He was placed in a psychiatric hospital for schizotypal personality disorder following a suicide attempt after charges were filed against him.
-Charges against him were eventually dropped, but his sister was convicted and jailed in December 2012.
+Charges against him were eventually dropped, but his sister was convicted in December 2012 and given a suspended sentence.

 At the time, Rodchenkov was the director of Russia's national anti-doping laboratory.
 In June/July 2013, British journalist Nick Harris informed the International Olympic Committee (IOC) and WADA about this criminal drug case and suspicions of Rodchenkov's involvement, but this information was apparently ignored.
 Rodchenkov claims he was not jailed by Russian authorities in 2012 because they had earmarked him to dope their athletes at the 2014 Winter Olympics in Sochi.